fire015/pusher-chat/README.md

 ## Persistence

 If you need to persist messages, add a webhook in Pusher (triggered by client events) and point to the backend server `/pusher/webhook` endpoint.

+Check the `lambda` folder for an example of an AWS Lambda function that receives messages from a Pusher webhook and stores them in DynamoDB.